campusnetworksecuritygeek/python-code-community-challenge/README.md

 # python-code-community-challenge
+Hello Everyone,

-This is a community challenge and when we finish a code, we share it here.
+This is a community challenge and when we finish a code, we'll share it here.